 There are many podcasts specifically dealing with creating music that are being produced right now.
 There are many more that have podfaded (gone out of production) but the back episodes are still available and a great resource.
 I have divided them between Current and Legacy.
 Hopefully this page will be updated regularly with new casts and they are created and let you know when classics have faded away.
 (Click on the image for a direct link to the podcast website)

 The Annotator is Song Exploder for movie, TV and video game scores.
-In each episode a composer talks us through one of their cues while it plays in the background.
+In each episode a composer talks us through one or more of their cues from a specific film, TV episode or video game while they play in the background.
 The producer is Christopher Coleman and he introduces each show, but the main part is solely from the composer.

 Art of the Score